codsen/codsen/packages/json-sort-cli/README.md

 That is, it does not matter is it's a plain object within array within array within a plain object - all objects no matter how deep, will be detected and sorted.

-If this tool processes any `package.json` files, it will first deep-sort alphabetically, then use `format-package` ([npm](https://www.npmjs.com/package/format-package)) to arrange keys according to a commonly agreed format — `name` at the top, depedencies at the bottom etc.
+If this tool processes any `package.json` files (put `-p` to disable this), it will first deep-sort alphabetically, then use `format-package` ([npm](https://www.npmjs.com/package/format-package)) to arrange keys according to a commonly agreed format — `name` at the top, depedencies at the bottom etc.

 This is a parsing-type application, so written files are also **prettified** — tabulations and whitespace are fixed to an (arbitrary) order.
 If you leave the default setting, it will indent using two spaces.
 If you call it with a flag `-t`, one tab will be used.